official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 how to stop Saddam Hussein building weapons of mass destruction.
 He added that the cease-fire in 1991 had depended on the fulfilment of obligations accepted by Iraq.
 The

-262 Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
+[^262]: Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
 Hutchinson, 2007.
-263 UN Security Council, 16 December 1998, ‘Press Briefing’.
+[^263]: UN Security Council, 16 December 1998, ‘Press Briefing’.
-264 UN Security Council, 16 December 1998, ‘Letter dated 16 December 1998 from the Director General of the International Atomic Energy Agency addressed to the President of the Security Council’ (S/1999/1175).
+[^264]: UN Security Council, 16 December 1998, ‘Letter dated 16 December 1998 from the Director General of
-265 House of Commons, Official Report, 16 December 1998, columns 959-960.
+[^265]: House of Commons, Official Report, 16 December 1998, columns 959-960.

 146

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-requirement for Iraq to fulfil those obligations had been confirmed in successive Security Council resolutions.266
+requirement for Iraq to fulfil those obligations had been confirmed in successive Security Council resolutions.[^266]

 656. Mr Blair added that, when the MOU between Mr Annan and Iraq had been agreed in February: